©1978

 world far from ours, show a mysterious Kingdom of God that opens

-to everyone.
 Our churches have not done this.

 Distorted, broken, degenerate, every now and then they pound a